It’s the fifth-biggest city in Spain

 Zaragoza has over 2,000 years of history, and has been been ruled by the Romans, the Moors and the Christian kings, each one leaving their mark upon the city.
 Today, you can see remains of Zaragoza’s history in the Roman ruins of the Teatro Romano, the Aljafería Palace, the Mudejar-style churches and the baroque Basílica de Nuestra Señora del Pilar.

 There are fascinating places for day trips nearby

-There are many places located within an hour of Zaragoza, which make for great day trips.
+There are many places located within an hour of Zaragoza that are great destinations for day trips.
 These include the abandoned ghost town Belchite, the Piedra Monastery, the Mudejar town of Tarazona and and the Reserva Natural de los Galachos de la Alfranca.
 Check out our article on the best day trips from Zaragoza to learn more.

 It has a unique cuisine

 Aragón, like many regions in Spain, has its own cuisine, which is different from other areas.
-Aragonese cuisine features lots of types of hearty stews, packed with both meat and vegetables, as well as quality produce from haricot beans, to onions from Fuentes, and asparagus from the banks of the River Ebro.
+Aragonese cuisine features lots of types of hearty stews, packed with meat and vegetables, as well as quality produce, from haricot beans to onions from Fuentes, and asparagus from the banks of the River Ebro.
 It’s also known for its various types of fruit.
 Dishes to try in Zaragoza include pork loin sausage, cured ham from Teruel, cod al ajoarriero and lamb.

 It’s best to visit for the Fiestas del Pilar

 Zaragoza makes for a great destination to visit any time of year, but it’s especially good during the Fiestas del Pilar.
 The festival is the biggest event of the year in Zaragoza and takes place in October.
 During the festival there are big parades, offerings of flowers and lots of open-air concerts and street theatre.